nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    ![](images/editHistory1.png)

-   You can then key in the `list -a` into the Command Box and press ENTER to return back to your original view.
+   You can then key in the `list -a` into the Command Box and hit ENTER if you wish to return back to your original view.

-   > :bulb: For more information on changing the viewing modes in TutorAid, you can refer to the detailed documentation for [List](#listing-all-students-and-lessons-list) commands.

 ### 4.3: Adding a student to a lesson
 Now that you have set up the lesson _History 1_, let us add one of your existing students who wishes to enrol in the class, Roy Balakrishnan.
 You can do this in TutorAid by following the steps below: